What Do I Actually Need to Achieve My Goals?

+When I ask myself, "What do I actually need to achieve my goals?", the immediate, almost reflex answer is usually the same as everyone else’s: Money.
 It is the universal solvent, the perceived barrier to entry.
-But when I take a minute to truly visualize my goals—stripping away the financial abstraction and looking at the practical reality of what is needed to achieve them—I realize that money is secondary.
+However, when I take a moment to truly visualize my goals—stripping away the financial abstraction and looking at the practical reality of what is needed to achieve them—I realize that money is secondary.
 Fundamentally, to achieve my goals, I need the discipline to manifest the work.

 The Mechanism of Action